Geometric interactions between bricks and $\tau$-rigidity: Introduction

-In classical representation theory, many fundamental problems were motivated by the study of size and distribution of indecomposable modules.
-Among them, the celebrated Brauer-Thrall conjectures received a lot of attentions and also inspired several directions of research in the second half of the $20^{th}$ century.
-In the more contemporary areas of research, one often considers the interaction between different sets of indecomposables.
-For instance, motivated by the modern topic of $\tau$-tilting theory introduced in \cite{AIR}, there has been a great interest in the connections between indecomposable $\tau$-rigid modules and other subsets of $\ind(A)$.
-Recall that $M$ in $\modu A$ is said to be \emph{$\tau$-rigid} if $\Hom_A(M,\tau M)=0$, where $\tau M$ denotes the Auslander-Reiten translate of $M$ in $\modu A$.
-By $\textit{i}\taurigid(A)$, we denote the set of all $\tau$-rigid modules belonging to $\ind(A)$.
-We also recall that $X$ in $\modu A$ is a \emph{brick} (also known as Schur representation) if $\End_A(X)\simeq k$.
-Let $\brick(A)$ denote the set of all (isomorphism classes) of bricks in $\modu A$.
+Recently, new notions of rigidity and various interactions between different sets of indecomposables have received a lot of attention.
+For example, thanks to $\tau$-tilting theory introduced in \cite{AIR}, the connections between indecomposable $\tau$-rigid modules and other subsets of $\ind(A)$ are studied extensively.
+Recall that $M$ in $\modu A$ is \emph{$\tau$-rigid} if $\Hom_A(M,\tau M)=0$, where $\tau M$ denotes the Auslander-Reiten translate of $M$ in $\modu A$.
+By the Auslander-Reiten duality, every $\tau$-rigid module is rigid (but the converse is not necessarily true).
+Let $\textit{i}\taurigid(A)$ denote the set of all $\tau$-rigid modules belonging to $\ind(A)$.
+Also recall that $X$ in $\modu A$ is a \emph{brick} if $\End_A(X)$ is a division algebra.
+By $\brick(A)$ we denote the set of all (isomorphism classes) of bricks in $\modu A$.
+In our setting, $\brick(A)$ consists of exactly those modules $X$ in $\modu A$ for which $\End_A(X)\simeq k$.
+That being the case, bricks are also known as Schur representation.
+For a recent report on some studies of bricks, see \cite{MP4}.

-In \cite{DIJ}, the authors established an injective map from $\textit{i}\taurigid(A)$ to $\brick(A)$, often known as the ``brick-$\tau$-rigid correspondence", and used it to derive various results in the study of the $\tau$-tilting theory of $A$ and related subjects (see Theorem \ref{Thm of DIJ}).
-In our work, we are also interested in the interaction between bricks and $\tau$-rigid modules, as well as their geometric counterparts introduced below.
-To being with, we make a careful analysis of the interactions between the three sets of indecomposables in $\modu A$.
-Our first main result shows that a ``two-out-of-three" phenomenon holds for the sets $\ind(A)$, $\brick(A)$, and $\textit{i}\taurigid(A)$.